ampproject/amphtml/extensions/amp-ad-network-fake-impl/amp-ad-network-fake-impl-internal.md

 **src** The file source.

-**convert** To instruct the fake impl to convert creative response to A4A creative.
+**a4a-conversion** To instruct the fake impl to convert creative response to A4A creative.

 **checksig** To enforce the signature check.